 What Influences Poverty?

-As with personal income, the two largest factors affecting poverty are educational attainment and economic opportunity.
+Important factors affecting poverty are educational attainment, economic opportunity, and family status.
 There is a strong and direct relationship between educational attainment and earnings and employability.
 The Bureau of Labor Statistics reports that in 2012 an adult (aged 25+) with a bachelor’s degree earned about 60 percent more than an adult with just a high school diploma and was only about half as likely to be unemployed.
 However, a good education is not enough.
-Workers also need the job opportunities and potential for upward mobility a healthy economy creates to reach their full earning potential.
+To reach their full earning potential, workers also need the job opportunities and potential for upward mobility a healthy economy creates.

 What is the State's Role?

 Traditionally, the primary role of government in addressing poverty has been to provide a social safety net that mitigates its impact.
-Since the mid-1990s, however, welfare reform efforts at the state and federal levels have changed the focus of this effort to "welfare to work," where those in need are provided temporary assistance and access to resources that will enable them to become self-supporting.
-This is accomplished through programs like Temporary Assistance for Needy Families (TANF), food stamps, Medicaid and various workforce initiatives.
+Since the mid-1990s, however, welfare reform efforts at the state and federal levels have changed the focus of these programs to "welfare to work," where those in need are provided temporary assistance and access to resources that will enable them to become self-supporting.
+This is accomplished through programs like Temporary Assistance for Needy Families (TANF), expanded tax credits, and various workforce initiatives.

 Data Definitions and Sources